awslabs/aurora-dsql-vscode/packages/aurora-dsql-sqltools-driver/README.md

-# SQLTools Aurora DSQL Driver
+# Aurora DSQL Driver for SQLTools